-This means that your workload is more streamlined because instead of having to deal with the piddly stuff, you’ve handed it over to a pro, so you can focus more on your business, which in turn will mean more growth
+This means that your workload will be more streamlined because instead of having to deal with the piddly stuff, you’re handing it over to a pro.
+This allows you to focus more on your business, which in turn will mean more growth

 Hiring the right person for this is only half the challenge.
 Now you have to know how to keep them (especially if they come with great reviews or you know them to be hardworking).

 Here are 7 easy but crucial tips for keeping your virtual assistant:

 Read the contract/terms you were sent.
 A good VA will send over a contract and terms, which is not only good practice, it’s smart.
 It’s the best way for both parties to protect themselves and be clear on expectations throughout the working relationship.
 Read it.
 Reread it.
 Ask for clarification if necessary.
 Hone in on the specifications of the job you’ve asked your VA to take on and make sure you are crystal clear about the payment terms.
 Will you be surprised to see a late payment charge on your next invoice?
 No, because you’ve read the terms and understand why you’re seeing the charge.

 Pay a deposit up front.
 This leap of faith not only secures your new VA for a predetermined amount of time, but it eases the mind of your VA.
 Any freelancer will tell you that not being paid is their biggest fear.
 Freelancers have all been there at least once.
 Paying a deposit (equal to 2 hours’ of work time is a good start) will get the ball rolling for both of you.
 Good faith only gets a freelancer so far, but money talks.
 Keeping your virtual assistant starts with securing them